Marine microorganisms: Anthropogenic impacts

 In marine environments, microbial primary production contributes substantially to CO2 sequestration.
 Marine microorganisms also recycle nutrients for use in the marine food web and in the process release CO2 to the atmosphere.
 Microbial biomass and other organic matter (remnants of plants and animals) are converted to fossil fuels over millions of years.
 By contrast, burning of fossil fuels liberates greenhouse gases in a small fraction of that time.
 As a result, the carbon cycle is out of balance, and atmospheric CO2 levels will continue to rise as long as fossil fuels continue to be burnt.

+History

+Marine microorganisms known as cyanobacteria first emerged in the oceans during the Precambrian era roughly 2 billion years ago.
+Over eons, the photosynthesis of marine microorganisms generated by oxygen has helped shape the chemical environment in the evolution of plants, animals and many other life forms.
+Marine microorganisms were first observed in 1675 by Dutch lensmaker Antonie van Leeuwenhoek.